bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/schnorr-musig-frost-and-more.md

 Pieter Wuille: 00:32:11

 And governance were like, well, there exists a scheme for this already.
-It's the [Bellare-Neven](https://btctranscripts.com/bitcoin-core-dev-tech/2018-03/2018-03-05-bellare-neven/) scheme from 2006, which had a proof, which had three rounds, and I think not too long after that, so we tried to, you know, maybe write it up better and take their feedback into account, because a crucial difference between our scheme and the Bellare-Neven scheme was that scheme could be used for cross input aggregation but it didn't result in signatures that looked like normal Schnorr signatures.
+It's the [Bellare-Neven](https://btctranscripts.com/bitcoin-core-dev-tech/2018-03/2018-03-05-bellare-neven/) scheme from 2006, which had a proof, which had three rounds, and I think not too long after that, so we tried to, you know, maybe write it up better and take their feedback into account, because a crucial difference between our scheme and the Bellare-Neven scheme was that scheme could be used for cross-input aggregation but it didn't result in signatures that looked like normal Schnorr signatures.
 So it wouldn't be usable for what we now call multisig.
 I think then we got contacted by Yannick Seurin who was a French provable security cryptographer researcher and he was like, hey, I heard you're looking into Schnorr signatures, I have a background in provable security, I'm interested.
 And so it just gave him a brain dump of like, this is a scheme worth thinking of, what we're trying to prove, these are the reasons why it's different.